Many thought the famous photo of U.S. troops raising the flag at Iwo Jima was staged

 Some say it’s the most famous, perfectly composed news photo of all time.

-Sunday marks 75 years since Associated Press photographer Joe Rosenthal captured the iconic photograph of six US Marines raising an American flag over the battle-scarred Japanese island of Iwo Jima.
+Tuesday marks 71 years since Joe Rosenthal captured the iconic picture of five U.S. Marines and a Navy sailor raising an American flag over the battle-scarred Japanese island of Iwo Jima.

-Hal Buell, the former executive photo editor of The Associated Press, knew Rosenthal.
+Hal Buell, a former executive newsphoto editor at the Associated Press, knew Rosenthal.
 Buell shared with CNN the inside story surrounding the photo.

 “The most surprising thing to me is … that even today there are many people who believe that the picture was posed,” Buell said.
 “It still comes up over and over again.”